ukoloff/valid-8/readme.md

 To be drop-in replacement for `utf-8-validate`.

-Most time and efforts were spent to develop extensive test suite.
+Most time and efforts were spent to develop extensive test suite (18 000 assertions).

 ## Testing